 Looking to see the world from a new perspective?
 Going upside-down is one way to shift your point of view—literally.

-Inverted yoga poses are perfect for cultivating fertile creative ground in the body/mind.
+Inverted yoga poses can shift your perspective, and possibly cultivate fertile creative ground in the body/mind.
 In addition to their many physical benefits, inversions are said to allow us to see with new eyes.
 When we turn upside down, the world looks different.
 The world hasn’t fundamentally changed of course; it is our relationship with it that has changed.
-This shift opens us to new perspectives, the foundation of creative blossoming.
+This shift opens us to new perspectives.

 Practice with Care

 I can’t stress adamantly enough the importance of practicing Shoulderstand with props.
-In his early years of teaching, Iyengar’s students began to experience neck issues such as arthritis and degenerative disc disease from practicing Shoulderstand on the floor.
-This prompted him to devise a new way of practicing with blankets that literally saved his students’ necks.
-Elevating your shoulders and arms on a stack of yoga blankets while your head rests on the floor accomplishes two things: It keeps the neck from flexing past 75 degrees, the maximum angle that most cervical spines are able to bend forward.
+I’ve heard this story from several different Iyengar yoga teachers: In his early years of teaching, Iyengar’s students began to experience neck issues such as arthritis and degenerative disc disease from practicing Shoulderstand on the floor.
+This prompted him to devise a new way of practicing with blankets that alleviated much of the problem.
+Elevating your shoulders and arms on a stack of blankets while your head rests on the floor accomplishes two things: It keeps the neck from flexing past 75 degrees, the maximum angle that most cervical spines are able to bend forward.
 It keeps the weight of the body off the fragile cervical vertebrae and intervertebral discs.

 How to Practice Shoulderstand

-Place a nonskid mat perpendicular to a bare wall.
-Fold three to five firm blankets so that they are approximately 18 to 24 inches by 24 to 36 inches.
-Stack the blankets on top of each other with all their main folds facing away from the wall on the nonskid mat, with the wide side parallel to the wall.
+- Place a yoga mat perpendicular to a bare wall.
+Fold three to five firm (wool, thick cotton or quilted) yoga blankets so that they are approximately 18 to 24 inches by 24 to 36 inches.
+Stack the blankets on top of each other with all their main folds facing away from the wall on the mat, with the wide side is parallel to the wall.
 Your stack should be four to six inches or more in height.
 Start with more height if you have neck issues or if your neck is long.
 Adjust the position of your blankets so that the folded edges are about 28 to 30 inches from the wall.
 Depending on your height, you may need to adjust this distance.

 Geeta Iyengar’s book, Yoga: A Gem for Women, claims that Shoulderstand nourishes the throat, home of the thyroid and parathyroid glands by bringing fresh blood into the area.
 The throat is also the home of your vishuddha chakra, the chakra governing creativity and expression.
-In my experience, Salamba Sarvangasana, as its name says, is truly good for everything on all levels—physical, mental and emotional.
 Practiced with patience and care, Shoulderstand can relax and calm, as it opens you to fresh perspectives.